kkmarkel/AcquaiNote/README.md

 ## Usage

 AcquaiNote is built using kivy and kivymd python lybraries.
-Currently, he app can be run on Windows 10, but I plan to release the APK version for Android platform usage in the near future.
+Currently, the app can be run on Windows 10, but I plan to release the APK version for Android platform usage in the near future.

 ## Contributing
 The app is still in production!